caffeine-suite/caffeine-script/README.md

 # Programming with Caffeine

-CaffeineScript, or CafScript for short, makes programming more wonderful, code more beautiful and programmers more productive.
+CaffeineScript makes programming more wonderful, code more beautiful and programmers more productive.
 It is a lean, high-level language that compiles to JavaScript.
+CaffeineScript, or CafScript for short, is obsessively focused on one thing: programmer productivity.

-CaffeineScript is obsessively focused on programmer productivity, the only thing that matters.
-My primary inspirations are CoffeeScript, Ruby and ES6.
+CaffeineScript is inspirations by CoffeeScript and Ruby.

 ### Wiki Documentation